durffy/UMLHero/Design/UseCases.md

 ## Title: Create Behaviors
 Actor: Designer
 Senario: Class behaviors need to be added to a class.
 Navigate to the class and add the behavior name, the behavior type, and the behavior, public and private type and save

+## Title: Read Behaviors
+Actor: Designer
+Senario: The behaviors of a class need to be reviewed. navigate to the class and review the behaviors listed for that class